 Laurence Denny, Chief Legal Officer.
 Laurence Denny, age 50, was appointed and has served as Chief Legal Officer and Corporate Secretary since December 2022.
-Mr. Denny previously served as currence Denny, Chier Legal Officer, Latrence Denny, age 50, was appointed and has served as Chier Legal Officer and Corporate Secretary since December 2022.
-Mr. Denny previously served as Core chief Compliance Officer, Deputy General Counsel and Assistant Corporate Secretary from April 2019 to June 2022, with responsibility for assisting with the oversight of the Company's global legal, corporate, litigation, employment, procurement, compliance, and security efforts.
+Mr. Denny previously served as our Chief Compliance Officer, Deputy General Counsel and Assistant Corporate Secretary from June 2022 to December 2022 and as our Vice President, Deputy General Counsel and Assistant Corporate Secretary from April 2019 to June 2022, with responsibility for assisting with the oversight of the Company's global legal, corporate, litigation, employment, procurement, compliance, and security efforts.
 From January to April 2019 Mr. Denny served as Vice President, Deputy General Counsel and Assistant Corporate Secretary for Extreme Networks, a network equipment company.
 From September 2016 to January 2019, Mr. Denny was Vice President, Deputy General Counsel and Assistant Corporate Secretary of TiVo Corporation (formerly known as Rovi Corporation), a digital entertainment technology company.
 Mr. Denny is a member of the State Bar of California.
 He graduated from University of California, Irvine with a Bachelor of Arts and from Columbia Law School with a Juris Doctorate.